Opportunities for Partnership and Growth in the Field of Radiation Oncology

 Our dedicated teams are not only committed to superb patient care and excellence in research, teaching, and leadership, but they are creating disruptive technologies and pioneering treatments with global impact.
 Radiation Oncology researchers are continually working to define optimal treatment approaches, produce the best plans, employ first-rate techniques, provide healing experiences for our patients, assess outcomes, and develop new treatment approaches.

-We invite you to become a part of their life-changing work.
+Become a part of their life-changing work!
 Below is an overview of options – which one appeals to you?

 The UF College of Medicine’s Department of Radiation Oncology Development staff has considerable experience in helping people create and document giving plans that are strategically developed and thoughtfully executed.
 Contact UF Health Giving at 352-265-7237, or offdev@shands.ufl.edu.